Questions and Answers – Pacemakers

 Where can I find additional resources?

 There are many resources available for individuals living with a heart condition.
 One resource for people considering an implantable heart device is the toll-free Medtronic HeartHelp® Resource Center, (800) 930-9374.
 Individuals who have an implanted heart device can call Heart Rhythm Patient Services, (800) 551-5544, x41835.
+For answers to common questions about pacemakers, visit My Pacemaker, Medtronic's patient resource.

 Information on this site should not be used as a substitute for talking with your doctor.
 Always talk with your doctor about diagnosis and treatment information.